Yoast/wordpress-seo/readme.txt

 * Improves the sentence recognition by disregarding initials as potential sentence boundaries.
 * Improves the text analysis by not always splitting on ellipsis &#8230; regardless of whether the next sentence has a valid beginning or not.
 This previously could also result in score discrepancies when switching to Elementor.
 * Improves the text analysis by not splitting sentences on semicolon ;.
+* Improves the text analysis by supporting sentence detection for declarative sentences in quotation marks.

 Bugfixes: